CompuCell3D/cc3d-vscode-extension/README.md

 ## Getting Help

-If you have any challenges, suggestions, or feedback for this extemsion, we'd be happy to help on Reddit: https://www.reddit.com/r/CompuCell3D
+If you have any challenges, suggestions, or feedback for this extension, we'd be happy to help on Reddit: https://www.reddit.com/r/CompuCell3D